I’ve got a few video clips for you.

 In the above video, I go through the importance of a vertical shin if you or your client has a meniscus tear.

-It is a very important clip from the video presentation from Meniscus Tear Solution.
+It is a significant clip from the video presentation from Meniscus Tear Solution.

-If you are unable to watch or listen to the video above, check out the transcription below.
+If you cannot watch or listen to the video above, check out the transcription below.

-Other important thing is, the meniscus is a secondary stabilizer for the ACL.
-With the hamstrings being activated, it ends up pulling on the knee and creating more compressive forces happening within that knee.
+Another important thing is that the meniscus is a secondary stabilizer for the ACL.
+With the hamstrings being activated, it pulls on the knee and creates more compressive forces within that knee.
 And then also that hamstring ends up assisting that ACL when it comes to preventing any anterior translation of that shin.

-So summarizing things, we want to do exercises that involve a vertical shin because it ends up decreasing the flexion range of motion that is happening in that knee, which is good.
-The more flexion we have, the more stress that it ends up putting in that knee joint, puts less stress on the patella femoral joint which is good.
-And then we’re looking at having like a weight shift more posterior to decrease hamstring activation.
-And then also to prevent any type of that weight shift forward, positive vertical shin, leading to more shear occurring in that knee joint.
+So summarizing things, we want to do exercises that involve a vertical shin because it decreases the flexion range of motion that is happening in that knee, which is good.
+The more flexion we have, the more stress it puts on that knee joint, which puts less pressure on the patella-femoral joint, which is good.
+And then we’re looking at having a more posterior weight shift to decrease hamstring activation.
+And then to prevent any that weight shifts forward, positive vertical shin, leading to more shear occurring in that knee joint.

-So I hope that makes sense and I hope I kind of highlighted the importance of that vertical shin, especially when it relates to meniscus tear injury, when it relates to the exercise side of things.
+So I hope that makes sense, and I hope I highlighted the importance of that vertical shin, especially when it relates to meniscus tear injury and the exercise side of things.

 If you or your client has a meniscus tear, you can check out my Meniscus Tear Solution: